clearmatics/asset-token/README.md

 ## Generating Random Transactions

 A script provides a way to generate random Smart Contract calls between a set of accounts to an Asset Token deployed on a network.
+Once launched it will keep running until stopped.

 In order to do that, you have to include your list of private keys in a file called `accounts.js` placed in the root folder of the project, as in the example below: